S-PScripts/chromebook-utilities/README.md

 This repo contains a wide array of Chromebook-related utilities, from **exploits** to **tutorials** and much more!

 ### 🔧 What’s Inside:
-- **Exploits** – A collection of practical tools for tweaking and customizing your Chromebook experience.
+- **Exploits** – A collection of practical tools for tweaking and customising your Chromebook experience.
 - **Games** – Access fun and engaging games for platforms like Roblox and Minecraft.
 - **Proxy Tutorials** – Learn how to set up proxies for better internet access and privacy.
-- **Credits** – Recognizing the creators behind these tools.
+- **Credits** – Recognising the creators behind these tools.

 ---

-## 📸 Visualize it!
+## 📸 Visualise it!

 Below are some sneak peeks of the **Chromebook Utility Hub** in action: